NoiseControllers/ogars-bots-blocker/README.md

 $ **``./ubuntu-mmode.sh``**

+Open gameserver.ini and change **serverBind = "0.0.0.0"** to => **serverBind = "127.0.0.1"**
+that means your server will run locally and you can connect only from nginx, so this will prevent port scanners to find your real server port!

 You Are Done! if you change **server game port** then change this too **/etc/nginx/sites-enabled/default** replace port in **proxy_pass** with your new game port. and do one restart **``service nginx restart``**

 -
 # Deny Permanently!
-The only problem with this way is because if anyone will try to scan your ports one by one can find your real server port! the chance about this from 100, is 20-25 xP.
 But there is another way which you can do. you can set up your server with nginx as i have wrote. after that you can conntact me jump here https://github.com/systemroot/ogars-bots-blocker/issues/1 it's my discord chat and contact me and send me your server ip:port the port which you wroted on nginx! and i will send you one ip:port which you can access your server that is a proxy and no one will be able to scan your ip for open ports anymore (: .
 The problem here si because i haven't found how to put fake ip for gametrackers example for ogar-tracker.tk ! btw i'll wrote if i found it.